 Blog

-The history of digital authentication spans just 60 years, but things have progressed (really) quickly.
-As technology has developed and more personal data is kept on servers and in the cloud, digital authentication becomes necessarily complex.
-What began as plaintext passwords used only in elite government and academic settings is now face-scanning infrared technology in the pockets of millions of everyday people (i.e. Face ID).
+In just 60 years, digital authentication has evolved from basic passwords used only in elite government and academic settings to face-scanning infrared technology in the pockets of millions of everyday people (i.e., Face ID).
+How did we get here so quickly?

-The origin of computers is a topic of endless debate.
-When you break it down, computers are machines that compute so there are many points where you could reasonably say “There, that’s the first computer.”
-The prospect of defining an exact start point gets even more complex if you include theoretical machines, like Charles Babbage’s and Ada Lovelace’s analytical engine.
+The prospect of defining an exact starting point gets even more complex if you include theoretical machines like Charles Babbage’s and Ada Lovelace’s analytical engine.
 For the sake of making this post article-length instead of book-length, let’s start with Alan Turing.

-Alan Turing’s paper On Computable Numbers laid the groundwork for what many consider the first modern computers.
-In that paper, Turing proved that computing instructions stored in memory could be executed.
 After Turing’s paper was published, computer scientists got to work creating the first computer.
 Twelve years later, in June of 1948, the first electronic stored-program computer (named the Manchester Baby) ran its first program, and modern computing was born.

 For many years after the Manchester Baby — also known as the Small-Scale Experimental Machine (SSEM) — came about, computers were limited to researchers and scientists.
 After all, computers were massive and known to fill entire rooms with tubes and wires.